tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the backend server sends a "pre_shared_key" extension in its ServerHello.
 This would appear to a network observer as if the server were sending this extension without solicitation, which would violate the extension rules described in {{RFC8446}}.
-Sending a GREASE "pre_shared_key" extension in the ClientHelloOuter makes it appear to the network as if the extension were negotiated properly.
+When offering a PSK in ClientHelloInner, Clients SHOULD sending a GREASE "pre_shared_key" extension in the ClientHelloOuter to make it appear to the network as if the extension were negotiated properly.

 The client generates the extension payload by constructing an `OfferedPsks`